manuelCarlos/Easing/README.md

 Each type has its own separate *ease-In*, *ease-Out* and *ease-In-Out* form.

-The functions are design to accept a generic floating-point value as time parameter, and return a floating-point denoting the rate of change of a property over time.
+The functions are design to accept a generic floating-point input parameter, and return a floating-point, denoting the rate of change of a property over time.

 Supported argument types:
 - Any type that conforms to the `Real` protocol, e.g.